IFierta/mac-os-opencore-asus-k501lx_lb/README.md

 - The touchpad supports all the gestures of the magic trackpad (work only when using VoodooPS2.kext)

-- Mini Jack 3.5mm (For correct operation, you need to install codeccommander.kext in / L / E
+- Mini Jack 3.5mm (For correct working, you need to install codeccommander.kext in / L / E )

 - Microphone